Tel: 0129-4001010 Phone: +91 730 321 5033

 Extended Producer Responsibility (EPR) compliance varies depending on the type of waste, such as Electronic Waste (E-Waste), Battery Waste, Hazardous Waste, and Plastic Waste.
 In India, producers must obtain certificates under specific rules governing each waste category, ensuring proper management and processing.

-EPR Compliance for Tyre Waste: When an electrical or electronic product is discarded due to malfunction or any part failure, it typically undergoes refurbishment or repair.
+E-Waste: When an electrical or electronic product is discarded due to malfunction or any part failure, it typically undergoes refurbishment or repair.
 If it fails these processes and cannot be restored, it is classified as e-waste.

 EPR Compliance for Plastic Waste: Plastic waste encompasses discarded plastic materials that are no longer required and have become waste.
 This category includes a wide range of plastic products like packaging materials, single-use plastics, plastic bottles, containers, and other disposable plastic items.